dri94/diversimoji/CONTRIBUTING.md

 # Submitting Contributions👩‍💻👨‍💻
 Below you will find the process and workflow used to review and merge your changes.
-## Step 0 : Go through the README and the demo
-- The `README.md` file is the best presentation of this project and to accompany that I have a running demo [here](https://psk907.github.io/fluttermoji).
-- I encourage you to check them out to quickly get an idea of this project.

 ## Step 1 : Find an issue
 - Take a look at the Existing Issues or create your **own** Issues!